cpaulisi/nd00333_AZMLND_C2/README.md

 <img width="1421" alt="Screen Shot 2022-01-13 at 11 01 14 PM" src="https://user-images.githubusercontent.com/87383001/149636585-c8880bb2-d77b-4a81-80b5-f7180357508f.png">
 <img width="1422" alt="Screen Shot 2022-01-13 at 11 01 21 PM" src="https://user-images.githubusercontent.com/87383001/149636586-00d938ff-f193-4e2b-931e-5c6ef06e8de1.png">

-**The model was tested for consumption and benchmarked using sample input payload.**
+**The model was tested for consumption and benchmarked using sample input payload.
+A python script, endpoint.py, is used to create sample input data in .json form, and then queries the deployed webservice for classification.
+As shown below, the response recieved in commensurate with the expected output of a classification web service.
+The benchmark.sh script uses Apache Benchmark command line interface to test the speed and error coding of the deployment.**

 ![Screen Shot 2022-01-15 at 1 48 35 PM](https://user-images.githubusercontent.com/87383001/149636627-2f98ff46-f16c-434a-81bb-79edd00d81e8.png)